10. Introducing Data Frames

 ))

-Check out the pandas.DataFrame.from_dict and pandas.DataFrame.from_records methods in the documentation.
+Check out pandas.DataFrame.from_dict and from_records in the documentation.
 Use them to create some example data frames.

 Further, data frames can be read from files in different formats, for instance, CSV: